wizeline/wize-docs/development/git-contributing-guidelines.md

 the body entirely; tools like rebase can get confused if you run the two together.

+Since the diff of the commit already describes "what" changed, this detailed explanatory text should describe "why" the change was made.
+As a project ages it is often useful to use `git blame` or review the history of the file to see why the code is designed the way it is.
+At the moment you are creating a commit, you know more about "why" you are making that decision than you will in the future, so while adding this context might seem obvious now it is often useful down the road.

 Write your commit message in the imperative: "Fix bug" and not "Fixed bug" or "Fixes bug."
 This convention matches up with commit messages generated by commands like git merge and git revert.